ReviversMC/modget-manifests/README.md

 > Note: Only one manifest may be submitted per PR.

 ## Testing your manifest
 Now that you have authored your manifest, you should make sure it works as expected.
+Simply copy your local repository into the `/modget/local_repos/` directory inside your Minecraft directory.

 > ❗ Note: Modget doesn't support the following commands yet!

 1. Verify the syntax by executing the following command:
 ```
-modget validate <manifest-name>
+/modget validate <package id> --local
 ```

 2. Test the install by executing the following command:
 ```
-modget install -m <manifest-name>
+/modget install <package id> --local
 ```
 The manifests have to be located inside the `.minecraft/config/modget/custom-manifests/` folder.